US steps up to the plate to talk about ending FGC

 Yesterday, it was the turn of the US Government.
 Never mind that they were 10 days after International Day of 6th February – the tone and breadth of Secretary Clinton’s remarks were a joy for anyone working seriously on this issue.
-Secretary of State, Hillary Rodham Clinton’s remarks are here in full, but here is one excerpted passage that stood out for me:
+Here is one excerpted passage that stood out for me:

 I think that for me, the honest and direct conversation that we are having, especially hearing from those with firsthand experience, is what makes this different.
 Our partners from the UN will be leading efforts to raise international awareness.
 We will be looking at laws and resolutions.
 We will be looking at what can be done in families and villages.
 We will be making the case, this is not a women’s problem, this is not a women’s issue.
 This affects the human family, and therefore, we all have a stake in it.
 When a mother dies in childbirth due to complications caused by FGM, everyone in the family suffers.
 When women are sick from infections or girls miss out on their education, communities also suffer.
 And what we have seen in Senegal and elsewhere is that when men understand the trauma that FGC causes, they are among the most effective activists for ending it.